riffomonas/reproducible_research/README.md

 The tutorial series is available as a series of slide decks written in markdown and are rendered using the [remark framework](https://remarkjs.com).
-The content is available under the CC-BY 4.0 license.
+The content is available under the CC-BY-SA 4.0 license.
 The slides are available on the [tutorial series GitHub repository](https://github.com/riffomonas/reproducible_research).
 Accompanying the slides are YouTube-hosted videos where the author presents the material and does live-coding demonstrations to help